nfantinodyer/pmojo/README.txt

 To run: open the file through python and type in the date in the format requested (MM/DD/YYYY) and press the start button.
 Make sure softdent is open into the patient search window and make sure chrome is closed.

+Added a short version of the code that works the same.